AdamVanHal/Settlers/README.md

 # Settlers
-A java game based on the style of Settlers of Catan Conosole commands to run game:
+A java game based on the style of Settlers of Catan\n Conosole commands to run game:
 To compile game, while in src directory type javac */*.java To run game, while in src directory after everything is compiled type java gui/LaunchWindow